YannickNoelStephanKuhn/EP-BOLFI/README.md

 ## Installation

 EP-BOLFI requires Python 3.9(.2).
-Just copy the repository to a location on your computer and install the dependencies either via [pip](https://pypi.org/project/pip/) or [conda](https://anaconda.org/).
-We recommend using conda on Windows systems.
+Just copy the repository to a location on your computer and install the dependencies either via [pip](https://pypi.org/project/pip/) or [miniforge](https://github.com/conda-forge/miniforge).
+We recommend using miniforge on Windows systems.

 ### Using pip